-To support the launch of our Policy and Guidance Document, we developed a mandatory online learning module for all employees, with links to further resources.
-The learning module forms part of the induction requirements for all new employees and is repeated each year.
+The Policy and Guidance Document are supported by a mandatory online learning module for all employees, with links to further resources.
+The learning module forms part of the induction requirements for all new employees and a mandatory refresher course was launched for all employees in 2023.
+94.44% of employees had completed this course as at 31 December 2023.